Your Essential Guide to Moving, Living, and Thriving in Morocco // Movocco FAQ

 A: Yes, Morocco is home to mosques, churches, and synagogues, especially in larger cities.
 While Islam is the primary religion, other religions are respected and accommodated.

-Q: How reliable are electricity and internet services in Morocco?
+Q: What is the reliability of electricity and internet services in Morocco?

 Q: What mobile network providers are available, and which is best?